andrewfhou/mweepigeon-landing/_posts/2025-06-30-EOE-lore-notes.md

 ### Revision List

 - **Revision 0:** The narrator doesn't find an agent, and explodes
 - **Revision 1:** The narrator finds us and asks us to choose someone to find it.
-We choose no
+	- We choose not to
 - **Revision 2:** We choose yes.
 We hear about the history of Sothera, but it's unknown how this revision ends or what choice we are asked to make.
 - **Revision 3:** ???
 - **Revision 4:** Impetus for this revision unknown.
-The narrator asks us to make Mm'menon's life interesting, and we refuse, leading to its capture by the Drix
+The narrator asks us to make Mm'menon's life interesting.
+	- We refuse, leading to its capture by the Drix
 - **Revision 5:** We make Mm'menon's life interesting, causing his exile.
 The narrator asks us to prevent the Metalman from finding it, depriving him of certain specialists and resources.
-We choose to not do so, leading to its capture by the Metalman
+	- We choose to not do so, leading to its capture by the Metalman
-- **Revision 6:** We prevent the Metalman from finding it.
+- **Revision 6:** We prevent the Metalman from finding the narrator.
 We're told the setup to Sami's search for Mirri.
 - **Revision 7-9:** Unknown.
 This section is replaced by the Anathalmanac, and episode 1 then jumps straight to...
 - **Revision 10:** We open on Sami and Tan traveling to Sigma's Reach, and it's noted that the colony is unpopulated.
 The main story continues on this revision for several episodes until the attack.
 Alpharael throws away his singularity bead and the narrator asks us to grant him mercy, to prevent him from being killed.
-We choose no, leading to his death and the narrator being found by the Drix (and also get a rant about its true masters)
+	- We choose no, leading to his death and the narrator being found by the Drix (and also get a rant about its true masters)
 - **Revision 11:** We choose to grant mercy to Alpharael, presumably leading to his capture and Slats allowing his escape on the Hopelight.
 Once again this continues steady for a bit until Alpharael gets the artifact in episode 5 and starts ranting about INEVITA.
-The narrator asks us to give Alpharael a hand and allow it to perform a miracle.
+	- The narrator asks us to give Alpharael a hand and allow it to perform a miracle.
 We aren't given an option to refuse, and jump to
 - **Revision 12:** the beginning of Episode 6, *giving Alpharael a hand* (heh) by letting it not be blown off by the singularity bead, and changing pretty significantly what happened as Sami and Tan approached Kavaron
 - **Revision 13:** This revision seems to be Alpharael's impetus instead of ours (or, are we Alpharael?)
 He opens the stasis cask, retrieves the stone, and we flash to Revision 13 with Sami and Tan trying to make their way back to the *Seriema*.
 We don't know exactly what has changed in this revision, but it has made the pair lucky, made it easier for them to get back and hiding them from view of the Sunstar knights.
 Tan seems to have some knowledge of how bad it was before.
-At the fork point of this revision, Haliya shoots Sami and Tan before Alph hits her with the jet injector and we see the stone glow pink
+	- At the fork point of this revision, Haliya shoots Sami and Tan before Alph hits her with the jet injector and we see the stone glow pink
 - **Revision 14**.
 The paralytic agent in the jet injector stops Haliya before she can shoot Sami and Tan, allowing them to return to the ship safely and eventually escape Kavaron.
 Perhaps it also plays on Syr Vondam's fondness for Haliya, resulting in an incomplete enaction of Protocol Seven.
+	- Tezzeret drops a crystal over a map of Sothera, asking the narrator to show him where it needs to go.
+We refuse to drop it over the Uthros libratory point, resulting in various outcomes the narrator does not stand.
+	- If we choose to drop it onto the Wurmwall, the narrator questions if we are cheating, and makes some interesting notes
+- **Revision 15**.
+We guide the crystal to land on the Uthros libratory point, and so the crew proceeds that way.
+To infinity, and beyond.

 ## Vocab